 ],

 ];The DataHandler holds internal state.
-If it is injected like a stateless service, errors occur that are difficult to reproduce.
-For write-heavy workflows, the instantiation path must be fixed in the project rules.
+If it is injected like a stateless service, you get errors that are hard to reproduce.
+For write-heavy workflows, pin the instantiation path down in the project rules.

 Project rules: .cursorrules, AGENTS.md and .cursor/rules

 An agent without project rules falls back on generic training patterns.
 An empirical study by UC Irvine (MSR 2026) analysed 401 repositories with Cursor rules and identified a clear taxonomy: Conventions, Guidelines, Project Information, and LLM Directives.
-The result: persistent rules measurably reduce variance between sessions, models, and developers.
+The finding: persistent rules measurably reduce variance across sessions, models, and developers.

 AGENTS.md has established itself as a cross-tool standard (Linux Foundation, Agentic AI Foundation).
 Cursor, Codex, Copilot, Windsurf, and Devin read it natively.
-For TYPO3 projects, the most critical paths belong in this format:
+For TYPO3 projects, the most critical rules belong in this format:

 ALWAYS use TYPO3 DataHandler for write operations on TCA-managed records.